Software Defined Networking System Overview

 ConceptDraw DIAGRAM is a powerful network diagramming and vector drawing software.
 It provides the Computer and Networks Area with many Solutions that contain the wide set of ready-to-use predesigned vector stencils, templates and samples to help you design the professional looking Software-Defined Networking (SDN) diagrams of any complexity quick and easy.

 Example 1.
 Software Defined Networking System Overview

-On this example you can see the Software-Defined Networking (SDN) diagram that was created in ConceptDraw PRO using the Computer and Networks Area of ConceptDraw Solution Park.
+On this example you can see the Software-Defined Networking (SDN) diagram that was created in ConceptDraw DIAGRAM using the Computer and Networks Area of ConceptDraw Solution Park.

 See also Samples:

 A Virtual network is a computer network that consists of virtual network links, i.e. between the computing devices there isn't a physical connection.

 Well known forms of network virtualization are virtual networks based on the virtual devices (for example the network based on the virtual devices inside a hypervisor), protocol-based virtual networks (VLAN, VPN, VPLS, Virtual Wireless network, etc.) and their combinations.

 This example was created in ConceptDraw DIAGRAM using the Computer and Networks Area of ConceptDraw Solution Park and shows the Virtual network.